choonghyunryu/dlookr/README.md

 #> [235] No  Yes Yes Yes Yes Yes Yes Yes No  Yes Yes No  Yes Yes Yes Yes Yes Yes
 #> [253] Yes No  Yes Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes No  No  Yes Yes
 #> [271] Yes Yes Yes Yes Yes Yes Yes Yes No  Yes Yes No  Yes No  No  Yes No  Yes
-#> [289] No  Yes No  Yes Yes Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes
+#> [289] No  Yes No  No  Yes Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes
 #> [307] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No  No  No  Yes Yes Yes Yes
 #> [325] Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No
 #> [343] No  Yes No  Yes No  No  Yes No  No  No  Yes No  Yes Yes Yes Yes Yes Yes